pgRouting/workshop/ja/_sources/chapters/advanced.txt

 .. note::

-	This chapter may be skipped depending on available time, or you can come back here again later
+	This chapter may be skipped depending on available time, or you can come back here again later.

 As explained in the :ref:`chapter about routing algorithms <routing>` a shortest path query usualy looks like this: